-We all start training with some sort of natural or neglected weakness in the above fitness elements, and it is our job during preparation to not just lessen those weaknesses, but to maybe turn them into a new-found strength.
+We all start training with some sort of natural or neglected weakness in the above fitness elements, and it is our job during preparation not only to lessen those weaknesses, but maybe to turn them into a strength.

-Build the muscle, then make the muscle stronger.
-That can be done with a high repetition calisthenics phase (or light weight lifting phase) followed by a heavier weight lifting cycle as discussed in my periodization program.
+Build the muscle, then make it stronger.
+That can be done with a high-repetition calisthenics phase (or light weightlifting phase), followed by a heavier weightlifting cycle as discussed in my periodization program.
 A cycle of 6-8 weeks of hypertrophy will build bigger muscles.
-Following it with a cycle of strength training to make those muscles stronger is not a bad idea, especially if you need to lift because strength and power is your weakness.
+Following it with a cycle of strength training to make those muscles stronger is not a bad idea, especially if you need to lift because strength and power are your weakness.

-However, if you are coming from an athletic background of strength and bodybuilding training, you need to do just the opposite and work instead on your cardiovascular endurance and muscle stamina with calisthenics testing and grinder style PT (dips, flutter kicks, push-ups, pull-ups, burpees, squats, lunges).
-In fact, you may not even need to lift at all if you are already big from a lifetime of lifting.
+However, if you are coming from an athletic background of strength and bodybuilding training, you need to do just the opposite and work instead on your cardiovascular endurance and muscle stamina with calisthenics testing and grinder-style PT (dips, flutter kicks, push-ups, pull-ups, burpees, squats, lunges).
+You may not even need to lift at all if you are already big from a lifetime of lifting.
 You may just need to turn yourself into a cardio machine by doing more triathlon-type training.
-Once again, the answer to your question is “it really depends.”
+Once again, the answer to your question is: “it really depends.”

 Here's a more simple breakdown on the types of training.

-Strength training is specifically designed to increase strength, build muscle and build durability with load bearing activity.
+Strength training is designed specifically to increase strength, build muscle and improve durability with load-bearing activity.

-Typically, the terms are separated by the goals of the athlete.
+The terms typically are separated by the goals of the athlete.
 A bodybuilder will focus on hypertrophy to gain muscle size and definition.
 A powerlifter or athlete will do strength training for strength and explosive power by adding a velocity component to lifts, movements, running and jumping.

 But truth be told, you can do either strength or hypertrophy and receive results in either or both.
-Think of it as more of a repetition range and weight ranger than anything.
-A larger set of calisthenics or light weight will have a muscle stamina and hypertrophic effect on a muscle (15-20 plus rep set).
-A smaller set of repetitions with heavier weight will yield a strength or power (depending on the speed of lift or movement) benefit on a muscle or group of muscles.
+A larger set of calisthenics or light weight will have a muscle stamina and hypertrophic effect on a muscle (15-20, plus rep set).
+A smaller set of repetitions with heavier weight will yield a strength or power benefit (depending on the speed of lift or movement) on a muscle or group of muscles.

-Your own athletic history will determine whether or not you need to add in hypertrophy or strength training as part of your preparation program for selection phase.
-The endurance athlete definitely needs to add in a cycle of hypertrophy and strength training into the periodization program.
+Your own athletic history will determine whether you need to add in hypertrophy or strength training as part of your preparation program for selection phase.
+The endurance athlete needs to add in a cycle of hypertrophy and strength training into the periodization program.

-For the lifter, weaknesses like running, swimming and rucking should also be part of the training cycles.
-In fact, maintaining a base of cardio endurance is critical even while you are trying to build muscle.
+For the lifter, weaknesses like running, swimming and rucking also should be part of the training cycles.
+Maintaining a base of cardio endurance is critical, even while you are trying to build muscle.
 That means you have to eat more to make up for the caloric burn of added cardio.

 Want to Learn More About Military Life?